Stealing Rembrandt

 The film was premiered at the 2003 Cannes Film Festival.

+Plot

+The film concerns a father and son who accidentally steal a painting by Rembrandt.

 Relation to real events

 On 29 January 1999, Rembrandt's "portrait of a lady" (as well as another painting by Bellini) was stolen from the poorly protected Nivaagaard Samlingen in Nivå in Denmark.
 The depiction in the film of the level of security at that time is fairly accurate, as well as the involvement of bounty hunters as civilian agents in the case.
 Also, the persons involved were related as depicted, although the role of the father (Mick in the movie) was actually the uncle (of Tom in the movie).